Strategies for Student Success

 • A separate room to write examinations

-• Extra time, usual time multiplied by 1.5, to complete an examination
+• Extra time, the usual time multiplied by 1.5, to complete an examination

 • The option of standing up, stretching and moving around the desk during an examination